ICTASL/MyHealthApp-backend/portal/readme.md

 npm run lint
 ```

-## Running the Frontend Together with the Backend
+## To Run the Frontend Together with the Backend
 - **First** run the backend
     - Open another terminal and,
     ```